i-on-project/integration/docs/batch jobs/configuration/batch-job-configuration.md

 # Conclusion

-After considering the different options we chose to use option 3 - a .properties/.yml file per job.
+After considering the different options we chose to use option 3 - a .properties file per job.

 Using an external non-relational database would provide the most flexibility but as it is not otherwise needed, it represents administration overhead, which we cannot absorb at the moment.